Contact Meyer Van Severen, S.C. at (414) 270-0202 to discuss your possession of a short-barreled shotgun case

-The criminal defense attorneys at Meyer Van Severen, S.C. defend possession of a short-barreled shotgun cases.
+The criminal defense attorneys at Van Severen Law Office defend possession of a short-barreled shotgun cases.
 We certainly defend gun crimes throughout the state.
 And we’ve defended hundreds of individuals facing serious criminal charges just like yours.

 If you’re caught in possession of a short-barreled shotgun or rifle in Wisconsin you face a Class H felony.
-Our Milwaukee criminal defense attorneys, Matthew R. Meyer and Benjamin Van Severen have extensive experience working on firearm cases.
+Our Milwaukee criminal defense attorneys have extensive experience working on firearm cases.
 Contact our law firm at (414) 270-0202 to schedule a free initial consultation.

 What is possession of a short-barreled shotgun/rifle?